 September 1st: “Heard Wm has received the last rites of the church.”9

 The nave at Kenilworth was lengthened, and north aisle, sacristy and confessional added.
-Work finished on January 31st1852 and the church was officially re-opened by the bishop on August 10th.
-At the end of December plans began for the erection of a priest’s house and school.
+Work finished on January 31st 1852 and the church was officially re-opened by the bishop on August 10th.
+At the end of December, plans were prepared for the erection of a priest’s house and school.
 The foundations were commenced on March 25th 1852 by Mr Joyce of Kenilworth.
-Blount also won the tender for the church alterations which were to cost £315-11s-11d.
+Gilbert also won the tender for the church alterations which were to cost £315-11s-11d.
 Smith tendered at £370.

-May 15th “Came to Kennilworth, find the Presbytery and School progressing slowly”13.
+May 15th “Came to Kennilworth, find the Presbytery and School progressing slowly”.

 The presbytery was finished during the month of December in 1852.
 The parish priest Fr Walker did not employ a housekeeper but was helped with the household duties by a young boy whose room was over the hall of the house.
 Fr Walker did not like to see women cleaning in the church, either, so red curtains were fixed to the rood screen and when any women attended to the altar, the curtains were drawn to conceal them from view.